Skip to content

 2. Can I use non-dairy milk?
 Absolutely!
 Almond, soy, oat - whatever floats your boat!

 3. What's the best tea for milk tea?
-It depends on your taste, but strong black teas like Assam or Ceylon work great.
+It depends on your taste, but strong black teas work great.

 Wrapping It Up: Why Milk Tea Rocks